-Maher, a Democrat, was the representative for New York's 7th congressional district from 1919 to 1921.
+Maher was the representative for New York’s 7th congressional district and was a Democrat.
+He served from 1919 to 1921.

 From Apr 1911 to Mar 1921, Maher missed 860 of 1,304 roll call votes, which is 66.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Dec 1911-Mar 1912||58||42||72.4%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.